“JOINED FOR VACCINATION”: ADDRESSING VACCINE HESITANCY AND INCREASING UPTAKE IN EU A MULTI-STAKEHOLDER PERSPECTIVE

-The meeting will be realized in the framework of the MEPs Interest Group “European Patients' Rights and Cross- border Healthcare”
+- The meeting has been realized in the framework of the MEPs Interest Group “European Patients' Rights and Cross- border Healthcare”

-- In the conference room there will be the roll-ups of the Interest Group, the European Charter of Patients’ Rights and Active Citizenship Network.
+- In the conference room there were the roll-ups of the Interest Group, the European Charter of Patients’ Rights and Active Citizenship Network.

-- A unique template will be used for all the communication materials (posters, invitation, programs, etc.).
+- A unique template has been used for all the communication materials (posters, invitation, programs, etc.).

 - Funding: Active Citizenship Network will cover the cost with its resources.

 The Engagement of Cittadinanzattiva – Active Citizenship Network on Vaccination

 Vaccination is a right and an extraordinary tool of public health, which must be valued and spread in the interests of individuals and of the community.
 However, it is necessary to work and contribute to a proper vaccine culture.
 In addition, it is necessary to ensure rigor and transparency, in order to recover confidence in science.